ash0080/gun.doc.cn/Adapter-Performance.md

 * Medium nodes: 1,000 properties each
 * Large nodes: 10,000 properties each

+These performance tests do not completely reflect a production environment since each operation waits for the preceding to complete before continuing.
+In production, you should probably anticipate some level of concurrency.

 ## Gun-DB

 Storage in local filesystem via Sqlite + VFS